Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Retrieving a Key State

-The GetKeyState() API function retrieves the status of a specified virtual key.
-The status specifies whether the key is up, down, or toggled.
-Since information about the current states of keys such as Shift and Ctrl keys is not included in keyboard messages, the GetKeyState() API function allows the developer to determine these key states before deciding on a course of action.
-The syntax for this function is –
+Information about the current state of modifier keys such as Shift and Ctrl is not always included in keyboard messages.
+The GetKeyState() function allows the developer to determine the state of these keys before deciding on an appropriate course of action.

 SHORT GetAsyncKeyState(int vKey);